 REPE firms usually specialize to varying degrees around specific characteristics related to their investments:

 In cases where the firms themselves are not organized this way, their specific investment funds usually will be.

 Many REPE firms organize themselves according to risk profile as their driving investment strategy.
 They will carve out a portion of the risk/return spectrum and focus on transactions – regardless of property type and geography – that fit the specified risk profile and return targets.

-This is an effective way for REPE firms to organize themselves because it sets clear expectations for a firm’s investors and allows the manager to diversify risk across geography and property type.
+This is an effective way for REPE firms to organize themselves because it sets clear expectations for a firm’s investors and allows the manager to diversify risk across geography and property types.

-When you hear terms like “opportunity fund” or “targeting core investments,” they are usually referring to risk profile and return targets.
+When you hear terms like “opportunity fund” or “targeting core investments,” they are usually referring to risk profiles and return targets.

 REPE Investment Property Type

 REPE firms do not often constrain themselves when it comes to property type.
 In a scenario where they did, a firm would focus exclusively on one property type, hotels, for example, and diversify their investments in other ways within the property type sector.

 Many REPE firms organize themselves by transaction size, which is largely informed by the amount of assets under management (AUM) but can also be part of a firm’s strategy.